What is Pre-Pull?

 The dispatcher is also responsible for making sure that they select a port appointment before storing any of the goods, as appointments are limited and are based on the location of the container at the port.
 In other words, truckers don’t get to choose the time slot, but it is allotted to them by the container depot system.

 The same conditions apply when the pickup and delivery appointments are too far apart outside of the port operating hours.
 This means that pre-pull is required on long-distance deliveries as there are driving hour limitations on the drivers.

 Putting it into perspective

 On average, a port driver is allowed to drive about 9-11 hours a day.
 Port pickups take anywhere from 2-4 hours, leaving the drivers with 7-9 hours to deliver the container(s), unload the contents, and return the container(s) to the port.
-Oftentimes, long-haul deliveries take longer than that, which means that this accommodation cannot be fulfilled in the driver’s allowed time-period, which prompts for the use of pre-pull on the day before the delivery has to take place.
+Long-haul drivers are often unable to make the full trip within the allowed time.
+In these cases, the container must be pre-pulled the day before.

 When can you avoid pre-pull?

 The easiest way to avoid pre-pull is to ask the receiving warehouse if they can receive without appointments.
 If the warehouse is in the port vicinity, then the container can be dropped off for unloading and picked up later when it is empty.
 Warehouses normally unload the containers at their own pace without having the driver wait.
 Truckers mostly prefer this option as it does not delay their schedules and doesn’t require a pre-pull.

 Neither service is free, however, pre-pulls are designed to avoid demurrage.
 This means that by nature, pre-pulls are much cheaper than port or rail storage.

 Here’s an example of how demurrage fees add up and are much more than what a carrier would charge you for pre-pull: